ssuchek/Travelers/README.md

 3. Distribute each claim item among different categories and subcategories according to the structure defined in schema file *data/categories_schema.json*.

 3. Calculates number of items in each category and subcategory according to the structure defined in schema file *data/categories_schema.json*.

+4. Perform mapping of ZIP codes over different categories and subcategories.

 ### config ini and config.py